 Ryohgo Narita is the author of a number of successful novel series, including the original "Durarara!!" books.
 His earlier series, "Baccano!" was honored with the Gold Prize at the 9th Dengeki Novel Awards.

 Charlotte Nash was born in England and grew up in the sunny Redland Shire of Brisbane.
 Obsessed with horses and riding, she began stealing her mother's Jilly Cooper novels at the age of thirteen, and has been enthusiastic for romance ever since.
-Always a little unconventional, she took a meandering path to writing through careers in engineering and medicine, including stints building rockets and as an industrial accident investigator.
+Always a little unconventional, Charlotte took a meandering path to writing through careers in engineering and medicine, including stints building rockets and as an industrial accident investigator.
 Now she writes romantic stories in amazing places, and moonlights as a creative writing PhD student, studying how narratives engage the brain.
-She lives in a cosy Brisbane cottage with her husband and son, and a small flock of lovable chooks.
-THE PARIS WEDDING is Charlotte's fifth novel to be published by Hachette AustraliaFor the latest news from Charlotte, visit www.charlottenash.net, follow her on Twitter @CharlotteNash79, or join the readers who have become Charlotte's friend on Facebook.
+Charlotte lives in a cosy Brisbane cottage with her husband and son, and a small flock of lovable chooks.
+THE PARIS WEDDING is her fifth novel to be published by Hachette AustraliaFor the latest news from Charlotte, visit www.charlottenash.net, follow her on Twitter @CharlotteNash79, or join the readers who have become Charlotte's friend on Facebook.

 The National Gardens Scheme (NGS)